Laurentian Hills

 Laurentian Hills is a municipality in Eastern Ontario, Canada, on the Ottawa River in Renfrew County.
 It surrounds (by land) Deep River on the Ontario side of the river.
-The town is home to the Nuclear Power Demonstration nuclear power plant.
-The prototype nuclear power plant was operational 1962-1987 and has since then been shutdown for over 30 years, waiting for permanent disposal of the radioactive nuclear components.
 The municipality was formed on January 1, 2000, when the United Townships of Rolph, Buchanan, Wylie and McKay and the Village of Chalk River were merged.

+The town was home to the Nuclear Power Demonstration nuclear power plant.
+The prototype nuclear power plant was operational from 1962 to 1987 and has since then been shut down, awaiting permanent disposal of its radioactive nuclear components.

 Communities

 The town comprises the communities of Chalk River, Meilleurs Bay, Moor Lake, Point Alexander, Rolphton, and Wylie.